kalonworks/vowlt-website/README.md

 # Vowlt Website & Blog

-This is the official repository for the marketing site and blog for LinkVault, located at [vowlt.app](https://vowlt.app).
+This is the official repository for the marketing site and blog for Vowlt, located at [vowlt.app](https://vowlt.app).

 ## License